cyberspacemysteries/cyberspacemysteries.github.io/docs/buidl-hodl/time/before-and-after/nostr/index.md

 tags:
   - nostr
   - before and after
-authors: [cyberspacemysteries, elidyweaver]
+authors:
+  - elidyweaver
 categories:
+  - BUIDL HODL
-  - nostr in time
+  - decentralization
 ---

-# Nostr in time
+# nostr in time
-## A before and after
+## a before and after

 **Looking at nostr client progress.**